SeUniVr/PLC-RE/README.md

  - _simTime_ is the simulation time of the CPS model in seconds.

- - _samplingTime_ is the time frequency in seconds
+ - _samplingTime_ is the sampling frequency in seconds.

 Ray framework was used to get simultaneous data from the PLCs and  to seamlessly scale to a distributed attack architecture (eg. Botnet) if needed.
 The output are JSON Files, with the following naming convention: